SafaruzzamanShovo/L1T2-Lab-CSE1211/README.md

 97. Write a program in C to store n elements in an array and print the elements using pointer.
 98. Write a program in C to find the largest element using Dynamic Memory Allocation.
 99. Write a program in C to Calculate the length of the string using a pointer.
 100. Write a program in C to count the number of vowels and consonants in a string using a pointer.
 101. Write a program in C to sort an array using Pointer.
 102. Write a program in C to compute the sum of all elements in an array using pointers.
 103. Write a program in C to print the elements of an array in reverse order.
 104. Write a program in C to print all the alphabets using a pointer.
 105. Write a program in C to print a string in reverse using a pointer.
 106. Program to create, initialize, assign and access a pointer variable.
 107. Program to read array elements and print with addresses.
 108. Program to count vowels and consonants in a string using pointer.
 109. Program to print a string using pointer.
 110. Program to change the value of constant integer using pointers.
 111. Program to swap two numbers using pointers

 File related Problem

 112. Write a program in C to create and store information in a text file.

 113. Write a program in C to read an existing file.

 114. A file named beforesort.txt contains a series of integer number.
 Write a program to read these nunbers and after sorting these numbers in decending order, save in a new file named aftersort.txt

 115. Write the following pyramid in a file

 	1
 	22
 	333
 	4444

 116. Write a program to display  a pattern like below .
 Your program should take height of a patttern from keyboard .
 For example , a pattern of height 4 is shown below.
 117.
 	AA
 	BBAA
 	AABBAA
 	BBAABBAA

 118.
         00
         1100
         001100
         11001100

 119. Write a program that count number of lower_case, upper_case, digit, space, line and other character in a file.
 120. Write a program that read an array until EOF.
 121.		 write a program that read n numbers from a file and display in output screen

 Structure related

-122.Define a structure named EMP_INFO which contains employee_id,department_id and salary .
+122. Define a structure named EMP_INFO which contains employee_id,department_id and salary .
 Write a program to read information of 50 employees details information.